Wind-WindKids/winding/README.md

 > it a message.
 The object, not you, selects the appropriate method for
 > responding to your message ...
 [Getting Started: Squeak by Example](https://squeak.org/documentation/)

-With Winding, it is the same: you send messages to agents, within a context of a space, and they decide how to respond.
+With Winding, it is the same: you send messages to agents within the context of a space, and they decide how to produce artifacts.